lsst-sqre/sqr-041/index.rst

 The likely avenues of compromise are compromise of an endpoint used by an administrator followed by theft of stored credentials on that endpoint, or phishing of administrator credentials.

+We also use Terraform via GitHub Actions to apply changes to the Google Cloud Platform projects and configuration that host the Interim Data Facility.
+Currently, this is done via administrative credentials for the GCP environments stored as GitHub Actions secrets.

 This risk as applied to Science Quality and Reliability Engineering staff is discussed in much greater detail in `SQR-037`_.

 Mitigations
 """""""""""

+- Two-factor authentication with a separate, dedicated account is required for Google Console access and Kubernetes access to the Interim Data Facility, although is not required to use the Kubernetes credentials once they have been obtained.
 - Science Platform administrators are a small team of relatively sophisticated users who are less likely than most to click on phishing or install risky programs and more likely than most to notice strange system behavior after a compromise.
 - Most malware is automated and unlikely to exploit saved credentials.
   It is more likely to be ransomware, adware, or to join the compromised system to an unsophisticated botnet to spread more malware.